2016 Halim Airport runway collision: Collision

 Based on a press conference conducted by the Director General of Civil Aviation, the accident occurred at 19:55 WIB.
 The TransNusa Air Services ATR-42 was being towed to a hangar when Flight 7703 was taking off.
-The left wing of Flight 7703 sliced off the vertical stabiliser and left outer wing of the ATR 42 and severely damaged Flight 7703's left wing.
+The left wing of Flight 7703 sliced off the vertical stabilizer and left outer wing of the ATR 42 and severely damaged Flight 7703's left wing.
 Flight 7703 then "shook", veered and its wing caught fire, survivors recalling that some passengers didn't know that a collision had happened, and only felt a bump similar to that of a car's tire hitting a hole in the street, while others were crying and "screaming in terror".
 The witnesses stated that there was a loud bang when the collision happened, several seconds later, they noticed that Flight 7703's left wing was on fire.
 Survivors recalled the pilots screaming "Fire!
 Fire!"

 The passengers and crew then evacuated the aircraft, the airport fire brigade was activated and extinguished the flames on the wing, then passengers and crew were transported by bus to the airport's passenger terminal.
 Batik Air later stated that the survivors would be flown by another aircraft to Makassar.